 Since the sun will be so high, you will need to use a very wide angle lens and possibly stitch multiple images together if you want to include the land in your image.
 If you do this, the sun will be rendered very small in the shot (though the corona will stretch out quite a ways from the sun if you can get a good exposure of it).

 To get the best results, you should combine an exposure (or multiple exposures) of the eclipse with an exposure of the rest of the scene.
 If possible, I recommend doing this with two cameras set up on two tripods.
 With one, you can use a long telephoto lens to capture a good, close-up view of the eclipse.
 With the other, you can use a very wide angle lens to capture the scenery.

 You can later downsize the close-up shot of the eclipse and blend it into the image captured with the wide angle lens.
 This is obviously quite challenging and very difficult to do in the short time you have to photograph the eclipse.
 I therefore only recommend it for photographers who have shot other eclipses or taken a lot of images at night.

 Q: What other creative options do I have for photographing the eclipse?

 If you have a solar filter for you camera, you can take images of the various stages of the partial eclipse, and then create a composite image showing all of these stages, along with the total eclipse in the center.
-I show how to do this with a lunar eclipse in my night photography instructional video, and the process for doing this with a solar eclipse is virtually the same.

 You could also create a time lapse video by taking an image every 30 seconds or so during both the partial eclipse and every second or so during the total eclipse.
 Then create the video by playing all of the images you took at 10-30 frames per second.
-Again, I demonstrate how to create time lapse videos in my instructional video.

 If you attempt either a composite or a time lapse, be sure to take your solar filter off during totality and put it back on when totality ends.